camunda/camunda-docs-static/get-started/content/quick-start/install.md

 ```sh
 java -version
 ```
 If you need to install Java Runtime Environment, you can [find the download from Oracle here](https://www.oracle.com/technetwork/java/javase/downloads/index.html).
+You can also choose another JDK from [Camunda's support list](/manual/latest/introduction/supported-environments/#java-runtime).

 # Camunda Platform